 Our work differs from that of other mental health organizations in that we focus on the front end of raising kids.
 With one out of five children ages 13 to 18 living with a mental health condition, all parents must recognize that their children may at some point be included in this population.
 Undoubtedly, every child will at least have a sibling, a friend, or a classmate in this population.
 And yet, many children do not feel comfortable talking about mental health issues, or they don't know how to do so.
 This is one of the reasons why there is often a delay of many years between the onset of symptoms and intervention.

 Through our events--which are free, informative, and time efficient--we are showing that mental health issues can arise in children of any age, background, or circumstances, and that a vital tool for addressing these issues is conversation.
-We are helping parents learn how to converse with their kids openly and effectively about changing emotions and challenging circumstances.
-We are providing them opportunities to hear from highly knowledgeable mental health professionals and to network with providers of free mental health services.
+We are helping parents and other caregivers learn how to converse with their kids openly and effectively about changing emotions and challenging circumstances.
+We are providing them with opportunities to learn from highly knowledgeable mental health professionals.
+We are connecting them with providers of free and low-cost mental health services.
 We are listening when others share their own experiences, and we are combatting stigmas in our society.
-We'd love for you to join the conversation, and help us all raise mentally fit kids.

 Our panels always include a child psychiatrist or other appropriate mental health professional.
 These mental health professionals always have specific experience dealing with children and adolescents.
 They add an essential voice of professional wisdom and clinical expertise.
 For example, they can illuminate why the processes of diagnosis and treatment can sometimes be long and difficult, explain how parents and professionals can work together effectively, and provide helpful information about navigating medical resources.

-Starting the Conversation also connects people to providers of free mental health services in the St. Louis area.
-At our events, we bring in such organizations so that people can meet their representatives and gather information from them.
+Starting the Conversation also connects people to providers of free and low-cost mental health services in the St. Louis area.
+At our events, we bring in representatives of these organizations so that people can connect with them in person and ask them questions.
 We know that parents often do not know where to turn, or find it difficult to schedule a timely appointment, when suddenly faced with a child's pressing mental health issue.
 These organizations are there to help.
 You can also learn about many of these organizations on our community resources page.

-Julie was one of the original creators of Starting the Conversation, which she helped start and grow while working as a government attorney.
-After 28 years working for the federal government, she retired and began taking Starting the Conversation to a new level.
+Julie was one of the founders of Starting the Conversation, which she helped start and grow while working as a government attorney.
+After 28 years with the federal government, she retired from that work and began taking Starting the Conversation to a new level.
 She is also active with other charitable organizations and has deep community ties.
-She and her husband Mark have four children, who are adults living and working in other cities.
+She and her husband Mark have four adult children.
 She often serves as a parent panelist at Starting the Conversation events.
 She is currently working toward a Master of Social Work degree from the Brown School at Washington University.

-Kate was one of the original creators of Starting the Conversation.
-She earned a Bachelors in Psychology from Webster University and a Master's in Social Work from St. Louis University, where she later served as an adjunct professor teaching graduate level students.
-She works as a therapist at Clayton Behavioral, a group of psychiatrists and therapists known for promoting wellness through smart and compassionate treatment.
+Kate was one of the founders of Starting the Conversation.
+She has a Bachelor degree in Psychology from Webster University and Master of Social Work degree from St. Louis University, where she later served as an adjunct professor teaching graduate level students.
+She also has worked as a therapist at Clayton Behavioral, a group of mental health professionals known for promoting wellness through smart and compassionate treatment.
 Kate has a long history of working with nonprofits in St. Louis.
-She currently works at Cardinal Ritter College Prep High School.
 Her passion for Starting the Conversation stems in part from having been deeply affected from an early age by mental illness in her own family.
 She often serves as a moderator at Starting the Conversation events.